 - Select the new GitHub repository that you created and, in the Set up builds and deployments section, select Pelican as your Framework preset.
 Your selection will provide the following information.
 The build command

 pelican contentrefers to the

 - Select Environment variables (advanced) and set the

 PYTHON_VERSIONvariable with the value of

 After deploying your site, you will receive a unique subdomain for your project on

 Every time you commit new code to your Pelican site, Cloudflare Pages will automatically rebuild your project and deploy it.
-You will also get access to preview deployments on new pull requests and be able to preview how changes look to your site before deploying them to production.
+You will also get access to on new pull requests and be able to preview how changes look to your site before deploying them to production.